-Virtual Machine Manager (VMM) 2016 Azure plugin supports only classic virtual machines (VMs) and public Azure region.
-SCVMM 1711 supports management of ARM-based VM and region specific Azure subscriptions.
+Virtual Machine Manager (VMM) 2016 Azure plugin supports only classic virtual machines (VMs) and public Azure regions.
+SCVMM 1711 supports the management of ARM-based VM and region-specific Azure subscriptions.

 Before you start enabling nested virtualization in VMM, you need to make sure the following prerequisites are met: